woutdp/live_svelte/README.md

 `live_json` on the other hand allows you to only send a _diff_ of the json to Svelte.
 This is very useful the bigger your json objects get.

 Counterintuitively, you don't always want to use `live_json`.
-Sometimes it's cheaper to just send your entire object again.
+Sometimes it's cheaper to send your entire object again.
 Although diffs are small, they do add a little bit of data to your json.
-So if your object are relatively small, I'd recommend not using `live_json`, but it's something to experiment with for your use-case.
+So if your json is relatively small, I'd recommend not using `live_json`, but it's something to experiment with for your use-case.

 #### Usage